The Step Pyramid of Djoser, constructed at Saqqara about 4,700 years ago, was the first pyramid the Egyptians ever built.

-The ancient Egyptian pharaoh that gave the pyramid its name, Djoser, sometimes spelled Zoser (though he was actually called Netjerykhet), was a king of Egypt's third dynasty.
-The planning of the pyramid has been attributed to Imhotep, a vizier who would later be deified for his accomplishments.
+The ancient Egyptian pharaoh that gave the pyramid its name, Djoser, sometimes spelled Zoser (though he was actually called Netjerykhet) ruled during Egypt's third dynasty.
+Scholars attribute the planning of the pyramid to Imhotep, a vizier who would later be deified for his accomplishments.

-It started off as a mastaba tomb — a flat-roofed structure with sloping sides — and, through a series of expansions, evolved into a 197-foot-high (60 meters) pyramid, with six layers, one built on top of the other.
+The pyramid started off as a mastaba tomb — a flat-roofed structure with sloping sides — and, through a series of expansions, evolved into a 197-foot-high (60 meters) pyramid, with six layers, one built on top of the other.
 The pyramid was constructed using 11.6 million cubic feet (330,400 cubic meters) of stone and clay.
 The tunnels beneath the pyramid form a labyrinth about 3.5 miles (5.5 kilometers) long.
 The pyramid was covered with tura limestone, most of which is gone today.

-Beneath the step pyramid is a bewildering array of tunnels and chambers, the center of which is a 90-foot-deep (28 meters) shaft that, at its bottom, contains the burial chamber of King Djoser.
-The mummy of King Djoser is gone, but conservation work in the burial chamber reveals fragments of the king's granite sarcophagus, Zahi Hawass, a former minister of antiquities in Egypt, wrote in his paper.
+Beneath the step pyramid winds a bewildering array of tunnels and chambers, the center of which is a 90-foot-deep (28 m) shaft that, at its bottom, contains the burial chamber of King Djoser.
+The mummy of King Djoser is gone, but conservation work in the burial chamber has revealed 32 fragments of the king's granite sarcophagus, Zahi Hawass, a former minister of antiquities in Egypt, wrote in his paper.
 From the remains, archaeologists estimate that the king's sarcophagus originally weighed 1.76 tons (1.6 metric tons).

 Tunnels and underground 'palace'

 Two passages lead underground and branch off in three directions.
-They contain three magazine galleries, a special tunnel for food offerings, and an uncompleted chamber that may have acted as an underground "palace" of sorts, albeit one for the afterlife.
+They contain three magazine (storage) galleries, a special tunnel for offerings, and an uncompleted chamber that may have formed an underground "palace" of sorts, albeit one for the afterlife.

 The underground "palace" has three false doors containing stele, or stone carvings, showing the king engaged in rituals.
-The chamber is decorated with thousands of blue faience tiles imitating the reed matting found in the king's real life palace in Memphis.
-This chamber beneath the pyramid was hastily completed.
+The chamber is decorated with blue faience tiles, perhaps meant to imitate the reed matting found in the king's real-life palace in Memphis, Lehner noted in his paper.
+This subterranean chamber was hastily completed.

 Mark of respect

-The construction of the step pyramid would see the beginning of an ambitious pyramid building program that would culminate with the Great Pyramids at Giza.
-Imhotep, the man attributed with designing the step pyramid, would eventually be regarded as a sort of god.
+The construction of the step pyramid marked the beginning of an ambitious pyramid-building program that would culminate with the Great Pyramid at Giza.
+Imhotep, the man credited with designing the step pyramid, would eventually be regarded as a god of sorts.